Australian Chinese cuisine: Chinese cuisine in Australia

 Australian Chinese cuisine cooking styles were derived from the cooking styles of provinces such as Sichuan and Guangdong.
 Therefore, Chinese cuisine in Australia from the beginning were usually hot, spicy and numbing (Sichuan cuisine); and/or sweet and sour (Guangdong cuisine).
 During the first Gold Rush period, Chinese labourers were found working their second job at small food stores which were referred to as "cookhouses" to serve their own people.
 However, at this time, there was little accessibility towards traditional ingredients, especially vegetables such as bok choy and choy sum.
 As a result, after the White Australia policy was revoked, many Chinese migrants brought seeds from China and started to grow their own vegetables at home to increase the variety in Australia.

 Chinese food has been named as Australia's favourite cuisine according to Roy Morgan Research.
 However, despite its popularity, Australian Chinese cuisine still slightly differs to the authentic Chinese cuisine.
 One of the reason for this is due to the conflicts between Australian and Chinese people.
-In order for these Chinese restaurants to survive, Chinese chefs were expected to provide food that would not directly compete with that of white establishments, but would still suit Western tastes.
-As a result, many Australian Chinese restaurants have adjusted their food to better adapt to the Australians' appetites.
-For instance, traditional cuisines of China considers vegetables as a main dish; while Westerners only treat vegetables as side dishes.
-To better suit the local diners, Chinese restaurants offer more meat options on the menus.
+In order for Chinese restaurants to survive, Chinese chefs were expected to provide food that would not directly compete with that of white establishments, but would still suit Western tastes.
+As a result, many Australian Chinese restaurants have adjusted their food to better adapt to Australians' appetites.
+For instance, traditional cuisines of China consider vegetables a main dish, while Westerners primarily treat vegetables as side dishes.
+To better suit local diners, Chinese restaurants offer more meat options on the menus.

-Moreover, as Guangdong's cooking styles focusing on producing a fresh and tender taste, their cooking methods usually favor steaming and braising the most.
-However, to better adapt to the Australian palates, deep-fried and saucy Asian dishes have also been included in the new menus.
-These includes sweet and sour pork, sticky lemon chicken and dim sim.
-Inspired by the authentic Chinese style of dishes, dim sum, the dim sim or "dimmy" is developed by Chinese chef William Wing Young around 1945 in Melbourne.
-Dimsim is a dumpling with thick (crispy) skin filled with meat and is usually fried.
-It is normally mistaken for dim sum - small bite-sized portions of food served in small baskets which are usually cooked by the steaming method.
+Moreover, as Guangdong's cooking styles focus on producing a fresh and tender taste, their cooking methods usually favor steaming and braising.
+However, to better adapt to the Australian palate, deep-fried and saucy Asian dishes are also included in the new menus.
+These include sweet and sour pork, sticky lemon chicken and dim sim.
+Inspired by the authentic Chinese style of dishes, dim sum, the dim sim or "dimmy" was developed by Chinese chef William Wing Young around 1945 in Melbourne.
+Dim sim is a dumpling with thick (crispy) skin filled with meat and is usually fried.
+It is normally mistaken for dim sum – small bite-sized portions of food served in small baskets which are usually cooked by the steaming method.